Title IX Coordinators

 Although the Title IX regulations require that the names and contact information of Title IX coordinators be made public, there is no comprehensive listing of Title IX coordinators.
 However, we now have a list of Title IX Coordinators and Gender-Equity Experts in State Education Agencies (PDF).
 The Obama administration has promised to create a website of postsecondary education Title IX coordinators and is collecting information including names and email contacts of K-12 school district Title IX coordinators via its Civil Rights Data Collection.
 Fewer than ten states appear to have lists of Title IX coordinators at the local district level and so far even fewer states provide these contacts on their websites.
 We simply do not know how many Title IX coordinators have been appointed at any education level.
 However, we estimate that there should be over 120,000 Title IX coordinators in institutions that receive federal financial assistance for education purposes such as state education agencies, local education agencies, public and private schools at all education levels, postsecondary institutions, museums, libraries, recreation departments, and prisons.

 In April 2015 the Office for Civil Rights (OCR) in the US Department of Education (ED) issued important guidance on the roles and responsibilities of Title IX Coordinators (See below).
-This complements other ED guidance on coordinators’ specific responsibilities in areas such as athletics, the prevention of sexual harassment and violence, career and technical education and science, technology, engineering and mathematics (STEM), the rights of pregnant and parenting students, avoiding sex discriminatory sex segregation, etc. it is increasingly important for Title IX coordinators with specialized expertise to work as teams.
+This complements other ED guidance on coordinators’ specific responsibilities in areas such as athletics, the prevention of sexual harassment and violence, career and technical education, science, technology, engineering and mathematics (STEM), the rights of pregnant and parenting students, and avoiding sex discriminatory sex segregation, etc. Thus, it is increasingly important for Title IX coordinators with specialized expertise to work as teams.
 We also recommend that they work with external equity advocates and provide training and technical assistance to their educator colleagues as well as other parent and community stakeholders.